Indemos/Distribution/README.md

 - Peer-To-Peer network of independent nodes without consensus leaders
 - Random placement of virtual actors within a cluster
 - Ability to create multiple instances of the same type of actor using unique ID
-- Ability to override any layer, including protocol, actor placement and activation strategy, discovery, etc
+- Ability to override any layer, including protocol, actor placement strategy, service discovery, etc
 - No dangerous binary serialization or 3rd party serializtion libraries
 - Simple C# POCO classes for messages, no attributes or other decorators
 - Process messages using the same or multiple actor classes with `[Subscription]` attribute